kaczla/list-lm/README.md

 # Utils links

 - [Alpaca-LoRA](https://github.com/tloen/alpaca-lora) - This repository contains code for reproducing the Stanford Alpaca results using low-rank adaptation (LoRA).
+- [Ambrosia](https://github.com/reactorsh/ambrosia) - Ambrosia is a cross-platform command line tool for improving the text datasets you use for machine learning.
 - [bagua](https://github.com/BaguaSys/bagua) - Bagua is a deep learning training acceleration framework for PyTorch
 - [BiGS](https://github.com/jxiw/BiGS) - This repository contains BiGS's jax model definitions, pretrained models weights, training and fintuning code for our paper exploring using state space models for pretraining.
 - [bricks](https://github.com/code-kern-ai/bricks) - Open-source natural language enrichments at your fingertips.
+- [ChainForge](https://github.com/ianarawjo/ChainForge) - ChainForge is a data flow prompt engineering environment for analyzing and evaluating LLM responses.
+It is geared towards early-stage, quick-and-dirty exploration of prompts and response quality that goes beyond ad-hoc chatting with individual LLMs.
 - [cleanlab](https://github.com/cleanlab/cleanlab) - cleanlab automatically finds and fixes errors in any ML dataset
 - [Cramming Language Model (Pretraining)](https://github.com/JonasGeiping/cramming) - Cramming the training of a (BERT-type) language model into limited compute.
 Cramming: Training a Language Model on a Single GPU in One Day.
+- [CRITIC](https://github.com/microsoft/ProphetNet/tree/master/CRITIC) - CRITIC empowers LLMs to validate and rectify themselves through interaction with external tools.
 - [CTranslate2](https://github.com/OpenNMT/CTranslate2) - CTranslate2 is a C++ and Python library for efficient inference with Transformer models.
 - [cyclemoid-pytorch](https://github.com/rasbt/cyclemoid-pytorch) - This is an implementation of the cyclemoid activation function for PyTorch.
 - [dalai](https://github.com/cocktailpeanut/dalai) - Run LLaMA and Alpaca on your computer.